Skip to main content

 Can I replicate the Tracebloc environment on my local system?

-Unfortunately, it is currently not feasible to recreate the Tracebloc platform's environment on your local system.
-The unique configuration and infrastructure of Tracebloc make it impractical for local replication.
+No, it is not currently feasible to replicate the unique configuration and infrastructure of the Tracebloc platform on a local system.

 What types of model file extensions are supported?

-TensorFlow and PyTorch models with a .py or .zip extension can be uploaded on tracebloc_package.
+Tracebloc supports TensorFlow and PyTorch models with .py or .zip extensions uploaded via the tracebloc_package.

 Can I use multiple subfolders in my model .zip file?